 Analysis of the secondary endpoints will be applied on per protocol population.
 Only those volunteers who receive inoculations will be included in the analysis.
-A scoring system will be used to evaluate symptoms daily and sum a total calculated symptom value based upon the assignation of scores (0 = none, 1 = mild, 2 = moderate, and 3 = severe)
+Descriptive analysis will compare measurements from vaccinated and unvaccinated study volunteers.

 Statistical Methods for Exploratory Endpoints: